ecknight/wildrtrax/README.md

 ## Overview

-`wildrtrax` (pronounced *wild-r-tracks*) is an R package containing functions to help manage and analyze environmental sensor data.
-It helps to simplify the entire data life cycle by offering tools for data pre-processing, wrangling, and analysis, facilitating seamless data transfer to and from [WildTrax](https://wildtrax.ca/).
-With `wildrtrax`, users can effortlessly establish end-to-end workflows and ensure reproducibility in their analyses.
-By providing a consistent and organized framework, the package promotes transparency and integrity in research, making it effortless to share and replicate results.
+`wildrtrax` (pronounced *wild-r-tracks*) is an R package containing functions to help manage and analyze environmental sensor data to and from [WildTrax](https://wildtrax.ca/).
+It helps to simplify the entire data life cycle by offering tools for data pre-processing, wrangling, and analysis.

 ## Installation